Dissection (1989-1997, 2004-2006): a Black Metal band from Gothenburg, Sweden.

 'No Fashion' picked them up to release their debut album The Somberlain (1994), the attack boosted by the presence of John Zwetsloot (guitar).
 Zwetsloot was replaced with Johan Norman, however, by the time their third effort Storm Of The Light's Bane (1996) was released.

 Nodtveidt reformed Dissection in 2004 when he was released from prison.
 The act would feature, for a short while, the infamous Faust.
 But sxettled on Sethlans (a.k.a.
 Set Teitan; ex-Aborym/ex-Annaal/ex-Nathrakh/ex-Bloodtime; guitar), Tomas Asklund (ex-Dark Funeral/ex-Infernal/ex-Dawn/ex-Necromicon; drums; replacement for ex-Emperor man Bård G. Eithun (a.k.a.
 Faust) now a friend of Nodtveidt), Brice Leclercq (ex-Nightrage; bass).
 The only recordings that came of this marriage was Live Legacy (2004) and Reinkaos (2006) before the act called it quits again; the US tour being cancelled shortly before when Nödtveidt was denied an entry visa to the country.
 The Somberlain was re-release and re-mastered by 'Black Lodge Records' in 2004.
-A set of live albums followed.
+A set of live albums followed in 2009 and 2010 respectively.

 In August 2006, frontman Jon Nödtveidt committed suicide holding a Satanic grimoire in his hands.